zuozhenggh/learning-library/data-management-library/security/advanced/avdf/avdf.md

 # Oracle Audit Vault and DB Firewall (AVDF)

 ## Introduction
-This workshop introduces the various features and functionality of Oracle AVDF.<br>
+This workshop introduces the various features and functionality of Oracle AVDF.
 It gives the user an opportunity to learn how to configure those appliances in order to audit, monitor and protect access to sensitive data.

 - *Version tested in this lab:* Oracle AVDF 20.1